JoeRourke123/metamap/README.md

 # metamap.space

 A location based social network.
 It allows users to post stuff to their location, and only users within a certain radius (1km) can view them.
+I apologise for the committ messages, they show our descent into madness over the course of 36 hours.

 You can post things like: